Security and verification advice.

 If there is a business need to use/continue to use TikTok as part of your role or for a marketing campaign, you will need to seek advice from your Information Security team.

 In addition, a review including a risk assessment, should be submitted to the Department of Customer Service Chief Information Security Officer (CISO) and the NSW Chief Cyber Security Officer, who can be contacted via email: email@example.com.

 Employees are not able to use TikTok on corporate issued devices, or BYO devices (all personal devices used to access work platforms via a browser or app are considered BYO devices) where they also access corporate information, including Microsoft Outlook, Teams, and SharePoint.
 This ban includes opening the app, web browser or links associated with the social platform.

-As part of your usual business process, we recommend regularly reviewing your agency's social channels.
-Your organisation should only be using Twitter if there is a unique or immediate need to be on the platform (for example, to communicate with an audience that is unique to the platform, communicating timely or emergency information, or needing to connect with customers in a way that is specific to Twitter).
+If your account is denied a grey tick, you should strongly consider the need for your account to continue on X (formerly Twitter).
+Your organisation should only be using X (formerly Twitter) if there is a unique or immediate need to be on the platform (for example, to communicate with an audience that is unique to the platform, communicating timely or emergency information, or needing to connect with customers in a way that is specific to X (formerly Twitter)).

 Where it’s necessary for your account to remain on the platform, you should consider paying for X (formerly Twitter) Blue verification in order to minimise the risk of impersonation and fake accounts.
 Please be aware that X (formerly Twitter) Blue can be accessed by anyone who purchases it and imposter accounts can still arise.